robey/display-si/README.md

 ## Example

-The best examples are in the test file.
+The best examples are in the unit tests under `test/`.

 ```javascript
 roundToPrecision(123, 1)  // 100